Man dies in zipline fall while trying to save woman, friend says - NewsBreak

 The friend said Romero feared the woman could fall because of the weight, so he decided to let go.
 According to the witness, the woman was not injured.

 When Cal Fire arrived, they found Romero with major trauma injuries.
 Crews pulled him up to the road using a low-angle rope rescue system.
-He was then airlifted to the hospital.Mixed reactions over per-mile road usage tax approved by SANDAG
+He was then airlifted to the hospital.‘Help me’: Video shows officers jump into river to save woman in sinking car

 Normal Contreras, tribal chairwoman with the La Jolla Band of Luiseño Indians, emailed the following statement to KSWB on Monday: